Take Credit for Going Green

 Government and utility incentives can make owning EV charging stations even more rewarding.
 Check out what grants, rebates and tax credits are available for purchasing and installing stations in your region.

-The City of Quebec offers financial assistance for the acquisition and installation of charging stations at the workplace equal to 50% of eligible expenses, up to a maximum of $5,000 per port.
+The Government of Quebec offers financial assistance for the acquisition and installation of charging stations at the workplace equal to 50% of eligible expenses, up to a maximum of $5,000 per port.
 There is no specific limit on the number of terminals installed and eligible for a refund claim.
 However, the maximum amount of financial assistance allocated per institution is set at $25,000 per fiscal year.
-The site host is required to provide free charging for three years.
-Valid until December 31, 2020.

 The Government of Quebec provides financial assistance for the acquisition, lease and installation of one or more 240 VAC charging stations for multi-unit residential buildings.
 The rebate may be as much as much as $5,000 per charging station.

 - The Government of Yukon is offering a rebate for installing a Level 2 electric vehicle charger at multi-unit residential, commercial, or institutional buildings.
 You may be eligible to receive 50% of the purchase and installation costs up to $4,000 per installed charger at these locations.
 This includes First Nations government-owned buildings.